mrisher/smtp-sts/reporting.md

 ### Success Count

-* `success-count`: This indicates that the sending MTA was able to successfully negotiate a policy-compliant TLS connection, and serves to provide a "heartbeat" to receiving domains that reporting is functional and tabulating correctly.
+* `total-successful-session-count`: This indicates that the sending MTA was able to successfully negotiate a policy-compliant TLS connection, and serves to provide a "heartbeat" to receiving domains that reporting is functional and tabulating correctly.
 This field contains an aggregate count of successful connections for the reporting system.

 ### Failure Count

-* `failure-count`: This indicates that the sending MTA was unable to successfully establish a connection with the receiving platform.
+* `total-failure-session-count`: This indicates that the sending MTA was unable to successfully establish a connection with the receiving platform.
   (#result-types), "Result Types", will elaborate on the failed negotiation attempts.
 This field contains an aggregate count of failed connections.